lalitaalaalitah/PyGallery-Toolkit/README.md

 ## Download/Installation steps 🚀

 To install the project you must have python 3 installed and added to your path.
-Once this step is done, you should run this command in the terminal, in the directory where you have cloned the project:
+Once this step is done, you should clone/download this project and run this command in a terminal, in the directory where you have cloned the project:

 ```
 pip install -r requirements.txt